Polymer/old-docs-site/app/blog/2018-03-20-polymer-3-latest-preview.md

 The Polymer CLI tools automatically resolve and rewrite imports that use package names to imports that use paths, producing web-compatible code for the browser.

 At present, web browsers need the full path to an import to process it.
-A discussion on supporting imports by package name in browsers is ongoing-for example, see this [proposal for pacakge name maps](https://github.com/domenic/package-name-maps).
+A discussion on supporting imports by package name in browsers is ongoing-for example, see this [proposal for package name maps](https://github.com/domenic/package-name-maps).

 #### What you need to do